 What causes properly cooked pork and poultry to be pink, even if it is not smoked?

-Several factors: Gases in the atmosphere of an oven, particularly carbon monoxide, can react with myooglobin in meat and turn it pink, especially on the outer edges.
-They occur in all ovens, especially those that heat by combustion such as gas, charcoal, or wood.
-They even are present in electric ovens, but to a much lesser degree.
+Several factors: Gases in the atmosphere of an oven, particularly carbon monoxide, can react with myoglobin in meat and turn it pink, especially on the outer edges.
+These gases occur in all ovens, especially those that heat by combustion such as gas, charcoal, or wood.
+They are also present in electric ovens, but to a much lesser degree.
 When grilling or smoking, there are more of these gases.
 They more easily penetrate the thinner skin and fat layers of younger animals, so age of the animal is also a factor.

-Why is red meat sometimes bright red on the outside and dull gray on the inside?
+Why is raw red meat sometimes bright red on the outside and dull gray on the inside?

 Fresh cut or ground beef is purplish-red in color.
 Oxygen reacts with the pigments in red meat to form the bright red color in the grocery store.
 The interior of the meat may be gray or brown because oxygen has not penetrated into the muscle.
 This is normal.
 If, however, all the meat in the package has turned gray or brown, it may be spoiling.

-At first oxygen reacts with pigments to turn it red.
-After a while the meat starts to oxidize, and it turns brown, the same way an apple or potato turn brown.
+At first, oxygen reacts with pigments to turn meat red.
+After a while, the meat starts to oxidize, which turns it brown, the same way an apple or potato turn brown.

 Why does my meat shine like a rainbow?

-It is simply a fluke of the right lighting striking the surface if the surface has been cut a certain way.
+It is simply a fluke of lighting that strikes the surface just the right way when the surface has been cut on a certain angle.
 Strictly refraction, not bacteria or an oil slick.